History of Paris: 17th century

 Paris suffered greatly during the wars of religion of the 16th century; a third of the Parisians fled, many houses were destroyed, and the grand projects of the Louvre, the Hôtel de Ville, and the Tuileries Palace were unfinished.
 Henry IV took away the independence of the city government and ruled Paris directly through royal officers.
-He relaunched the building projects and built a new wing of the Louvre along the Seine, the galerie du bord de l'eau, which connected the old Louvre with the new Tuileries Palace.
+He relaunched the building projects and built a new wing of the Louvre along the Seine, which connected the old Louvre with the new Tuileries Palace.
 The project of making the Louvre into a single great palace continued for the next three hundred years.

-Henry IV's building projects for Paris were managed by a Protestant, the Duke of Sully, his forceful superintendent of buildings and minister of finances who was named Grand Master of Artillery in 1599.
-Henry IV recommenced the construction of the Pont Neuf, started by Henry III in 1578, but left unfinished during the wars of religion.
-It was finished between 1600 and 1607.
+Henry IV's building projects for Paris were managed by the Duke of Sully, his forceful superintendent of buildings and minister of finances.
+Henry IV recommenced the construction of the Pont Neuf, started by Henry III in 1578; it was finished between 1600 and 1607.
 It was the first Paris bridge built without houses.
-Instead, it was uncovered and equipped with sidewalks.
 Near the bridge, he built "La Samaritaine" (1602–1608), a large pumping station which provided drinking water as well as water for the gardens of the Louvre and the Tuileries.

-To the south of the vacant site of the former royal residence of Henry II, the Hôtel des Tournelles, he built an elegant new residential square surrounded by brick houses and an arcade.
-It was built between 1605 and 1612 and named the "Place Royale".
-In 1800, it was renamed the Place des Vosges.
-In 1607, Henry began work on a new residential triangle, the Place Dauphine, lined by thirty-two brick and stone houses, at the western end of the Île de la Cité.
+Between 1605 and 1612, he built an elegant new residential square surrounded by brick houses and an arcade.
+In 1607, Henry began work on a new residential triangle, the Place Dauphine.
 It was his final project for the city of Paris.
-Henri IV was assassinated on 14 May 1610 by François Ravaillac, a Catholic fanatic.
-Four years later, a bronze equestrian statue of the murdered king was erected on the Pont Neuf that faced the Place Dauphine.

-Henry IV's widow Marie de Medicis decided to build her own residence, the Luxembourg Palace (1615–1630), modelled after the Pitti Palace in her native Florence.
+Henri IV was assassinated on 14 May 1610.
+Henry IV's widow Marie de' Medici decided to build her own residence, the Luxembourg Palace (1615–1630), modelled after the Pitti Palace in her native Florence.
 In the Italian gardens of her palace, she commissioned a Florentine fountain-maker, Tommaso Francini, to create the Medici Fountain.
-Water was scarce in the Left Bank, one reason it had grown more slowly than the Right Bank.
-To provide water for her gardens and fountains, Marie de Medicis had the old Roman aqueduct from Rungis reconstructed.
-In 1616, she also created the Cours-la-Reine west of the Tuileries Gardens along the Seine.
-It was another reminder of Florence, a long promenade lined with eighteen hundred elm trees.
+To provide water for her gardens and fountains, Marie de' Medici had the old Roman aqueduct from Rungis reconstructed.
+In 1616, she also created the Cours-la-Reine, a long promenade lined with eighteen hundred elm trees.